Liberation Day tariffs: Resumption of country-specific tariffs

 Although the pause on country-specific "reciprocal tariffs" was set to expire on July 8, 2025, two days before the deadline the administration delayed again to August 1.
 On July 7, 2025, Trump signed Executive Order 14316, Extending the Modification of the Reciprocal Tariff Rates.

 Trump began sending letters to foreign governments, notifying them that new tariff rates would take effect on August 1 unless they reached a deal with the United States.

 In a letter to Brazil, Trump threatened a 50% tariff while criticizing the trial of Jair Bolsonaro, an ally of his charged with participating in a 2022 coup attempt.
 He eventually imposed a 40% tariff after declaring a "national emergency" in the U.S. caused by Brazil's policies, in addition to a 10% "reciprocal" tariff.
-Brazilian President Lula da Silva said his government would respond with retaliatory tariffs of equivalent value, having been authorized to do so by a Brazilian bill passed shortly after "Liberation Day."
+Brazilian President Lula da Silva said his government would respond with retaliatory tariffs of equivalent value, having been authorized to do so by a Brazilian bill passed shortly after Liberation Day.
 Other executive orders added a 30% tariff to imports from Mexico and 35% to those from Canada.
 India received a 25% tariff as a penalty for its purchases of Russian oil, in addition to its 25% "reciprocal" tariff.

 Trump announced five additional deals by the new deadline.
 Indonesia received a reduction from 32% to 19%, and the Philippines negotiated a cut from 20% to 19%, while both agreed to drop tariffs on U.S. goods to 0%.
 Japan, South Korea, and the EU received a 15% tariff after pledging to buy or invest billions in the US.
 The frameworks for these deals were unclear.
 The EU said their agreement was not legally binding and that while Trump said they had pledged $600 billion in private investments, the EU lacked the authority to enforce that commitment.

-On July 31, Trump signed Executive Order, Further Modifying the Reciprocal Tariff Rates, which ordered that country-specific "reciprocal" tariffs resume on August 7 instead of August 1 as expected.
+On July 31, 2025, Trump signed Executive Order, Further Modifying the Reciprocal Tariff Rates, which ordered that country-specific "reciprocal" tariffs resume on August 7 instead of August 1 as expected.
 The new tariff rates took effect on August 7, raising the US average effective tariff rate to over 17% and the highest since the Great Depression according to a Yale research lab.

-Brazil

-In July 2025, Trump’s administration opened an investigation into alleged “unfair trading practices” in Brazil, naming Pix – a free, tax-exempt instant payment system launched in 2020 by the Central Bank of Brazil (BCB) – among the targets on the grounds that it had reduced the profitability of U.S.-based card networks such as Visa and Mastercard.
-MBC economist Rodolpho Tobler dismissed the criticism, noting that similar systems operate in other countries, including India’s Unified Payments Interface (UPI), Sweden’s Swish, and the United Kingdom’s Faster Payments Service.